NotBrianZach/bzaBook2AQuiz/README.md

 - get $OPENAI_API_KEY key [here](https://platform.openai.com/account/api-keys) if u dont have
 - `OPENAI_API_KEY=$OPENAI_API_KEY ./bza.mjs -f path_2_ur_pdf_here.pdf`
 - open an issue detailing why doesnt work
-- ELITE HACKER: possibly move readingList.json && logs directory into another directory under source control or cloud backup and create a symlink(s) here (under bzabook2aquiz directory) pointing to it/them
+- ELITE HACKER: possibly move readingList.js && logs directory into another directory under source control or cloud backup and create a symlink(s) here (under bzabook2aquiz directory) pointing to it/them

 ## Event Loop Setup:
-0. - IF readingList.json has an entry for bookName, load title & synopsis & rollingSummary from there
+0. - IF readingList.js has an entry for bookName, load title & synopsis & rollingSummary from there
    - ELSE prompt user for title&synopsis, and get pageNumber&chunkSize from commandline params or defaults (0,2)
      - you can, for example, have gpt make a synopsis for you by copy pasting abstract or table of contents into e.g. openai playground and prompting it to summarize said abstract or table of contents
    - finally initialize rollingSummary="this is the start of the document"
 ## Event Loop: Giving Gpt3 Short & Long Term Memory
 pageChunk = pages[pageNumber:pageNumber+chunkSize]
 1. pageChunkSummary=queryGPT(summarize pageChunk given title+synopsis+rollingSummary)
-2. Query User, act on input
+2. get User Input, act on input
 3. rollingSummary=queryGPT3(further contextualize pageChunk with respect to rest of book, this will act as a summary of previous pages for next pageChunk)
 4. WHILE (pageNumber < bookLength), set pageNumber=pageNumber+chunkSize, jump back to 1. else continue to 5.
 5. parting thoughts from gpt3, call onExit method (cleanup)

-## Query User:
+## User Input:
 - c="continue" to next pageChunk,
 - j="jump" to user input pageNumber,
 - X="eXit" exit program, saving logs